monikasolanki/demo/README.md

 # demo

 first demo repository
-this is only for practise
+this is only for practice

+i changed in my local copy